cleverington/n00b-drupal-development/manuscript/about_the_book.md

 + If it can be written, it is known.
 + If it is known, it is reproducible.
 + If it can be complicated, someone **will** do so.
++ If it isn't documented, it doesn't exist.

 **A n00b's Guide to Drupal, Development, & Everything** \(*Or something like that...*\), is a project to leverage multiple long-term goals: